Time Is Of The Essence

 Candidates expect multiple interviews… sort of

-Very few candidates are surprised by multiple interview steps.
+Very few candidates are surprised by multiple interview steps in the technical hiring process.
 Involving HR, the team, the supervisor, or the manager to help with the process is typically a non-issue.
 However, once you get beyond a 3-step process, interviewees start to care.

 Candidates are fine with salary negotiation…. sort of